Gabinou/mace/README.md

 ## About

 Mace is a C99-only build system.
 Specificity, reduced scope, all in service of *simplicity*.

-A macefile is a .c file.
-Targets are structs.
-Targets are added in the `mace` user entry point function.

 ## Features
+- As simple as possible.
 - C syntax.
+    - Macefiles are .c files.
+    - Targets are structs.
+    - Function `mace` is user entry point.
-   - No C++ support intended.
+    - C++ not supported.
-- As simple as possible.
-- Single header file.
+- Single header build system.
-    - A macefile is a .c file.
+- Easy to learn
+    - Familiar syntax.
+    - Simple API.
+    - Compiling `mace.c` as easy as compiling `hello_world.c`.

 ## Usage
 1. Get `mace.h`